-All transfers of property from one cohabitant to his or her cohabitant made pursuant (1) to an order under section 174 of the Civil Partnership and Certain Rights of Cohabitants Act 2010 are exempt from stamp duty.
+All transfers of property from one cohabitant to his or her cohabitant made (1) pursuant to an order under section 174 of the Civil Partnership and Certain Rights of Cohabitants Act 2010 are exempt from Stamp Duty.

 The exemption only applies to transfers between the cohabitants.
-If any other person (2) is a party to the instrument the exemption does not apply.
+If any (2) other person is a party to the instrument the exemption does not apply.